-After you read this newsletter you might want to sign up for the IUL educational webinar we are doing on August 2nd at 2:00 p.m.
-EST. We will be going over what makes a “good IUL” and we’ll be breaking down the commission structure of various policies.
+After you read this newsletter you might want to sign up for the IUL educational webinar.
+We will be going over what makes a “good IUL” and we’ll be breaking down the commission structure of various policies.

-To sign up for the webinar, click on the following link (it will be recorded, so sign up even if you can’t make it live): http://strategicmp.net/iul-educational-webinar
+To sign up for the webinar on recording, click on the following link (it will be recorded, so sign up even if you can’t make it live): https://strategicmp.net/iul-educational-webinar

 IUL Commission Handbook